trivialsoftware/trivialdb/ReadMe.md

 If you need to reload your database for any reason (such as hand-edited JSON files), you can reload the database from disk with the `reload()` function.
 This is the same function that is used to load from disk initially.

+This function resets the `loading` promise, and emits a `loaded` event once complete.

 _Note:_ This will throw an exception on any database with `loadFromDisk: false`.